WomackCodes/Rho/rho.md

 ### _Getting started:_

-The goal for this app was to create a fully functional web app with CRUD out of "MEN" stack programming languages.
+The goal for this project was to create a fully functional web app with CRUD out of "MEN" stack programming languages.
 Rho is named after a "thoeretical greek" which is responsible for a portion of the pricing in derivatives of underlying securities like stocks.
 The intent with the overall app is to allow the user to experience the stock market and consume a 3rd Party API to provide market data for free!
+Check out the link via Heroku below:

+Heroku link to app: (https://rhomarkets.herokuapp.com/)

 ### _Technologies Used:_